Incendo/cloud/README.md

 ## modules
 - **cloud-core**: Core module containing most of the cloud API, and shared implementations
-- **cloud-annotations**: Annotation processing code that allows you to use annotated methods rather than builders
+- **cloud-annotations**: Annotation parsing code that allows you to use annotated methods rather than builders - Now also includes several compile-time annotation processors
 - **cloud-services**: Services for Cloud
 - **cloud-minecraft/cloud-brigadier**: Brigadier mappings for cloud
 - **cloud-minecraft/cloud-bukkit**: Bukkit 1.8.8+ implementation of cloud